sourcegraph/sourcegraph-public-snapshot/docs/storage.md

 ## Trigger functions

 Trigger functions perform some action when data is inserted or updated.
-Don't use trigger functions.
+We don't use trigger functions.